pdawine/pdawine.github.io/about.md

 For over 6 years I've been the GIS & Database Manager at the [American Red Cross](http://www.redcross.org) and [ACTED](http://www.acted.org).
 I was involved in projects from their Identification and Design to Evaluation.
 I had a great enthousiasm in hiring staff, setting up management teams, reporting to financial boards, adjusting conduct policies - it's been an amazingly experience!

-I'm currently involved with an innovative Information System Enterprise [ECSI](http://www.ecsi-haiti.com/) that just launched in 2015, I'm the director - so far it's been hard work and great fun.
+I'm currently involved with an innovative Information System Enterprise [ECSI Geo](http://www.re-s.org/) that just launched in 2015, I'm the director - so far it's been hard work and great fun.

 ## Getting in contact